AceDataCloud/VeoAPI/docs/veo_tasks_api_integration_guide.md

 ## Request Example

 The Veo Tasks API can be used to query the results of the Veo Videos Generation API.
-For information on how to use the Veo Videos Generation API, please refer to the document [Veo Videos Generation API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f).
+For information on how to use the Veo Videos Generation API, please refer to the documentation [Veo Videos Generation API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f).

 We will take one task ID returned by the Veo Videos Generation API as an example to demonstrate how to use this API.
 Suppose we have a task ID: 1ebe4f2b-59ba-4385-a4ea-0ce8a3fe12ed, and we will demonstrate how to pass in a task ID.